 Are you comfortable (but not too comfortable?) → Think ‘good lighting and comfortable chair’

 Don’t study on your bed – it will make you sleepy!

 Where are your devices?
 (If you don’t need them, have you left them at home or put them away?)

 Turn off technology

-- This includes your phone, iPod, and wireless connection
+- This includes your phone, tablet, wireless connection, and any other device!

 - If you need to be online to complete your work, block distracting pages or use software to help you (see our list of online tools)